What first impression will your content pages make...

 Content Page Web Design That Stands On Its Own

-These are questions I considered when developing content page web design for my web design portfolio.
+These are questions I considered when developing content page web design for my freelance web design clients.
 My content pages bring far more viewers from search engines than my home page.
 Therefore, they had to be smart, stylish and capable of making a good first impression.

 The image above shows a sample content page web design.
 It contains the essential text, but it also has a stylish design that is both balanced and tasteful.
 The page is attractive and engaging without feeling cluttered or confusing.
 And, it makes just as good a first impression as the home page.
 In fact, no matter what page a visitor lands on, the presentation will be just as polished and appealing.
 Every page of the website works hard to convey both good content, and, a great first impression.